LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 polynomials and predictions further outside the interval resulting in the greatest potential inaccuracies.

-The prediction algorithms available in ARKode therefore construct a variety of interpolants :math:`p_q(t)`, having different polynomial order and using different interpolation data, to support 'optimal' choices for different types of problems, as described below.
+The prediction algorithms available in ARKODE therefore construct a variety of interpolants :math:`p_q(t)`, having different polynomial order and using different interpolation data, to support "optimal" choices for different types of problems, as described below.
 We note that due to the structural similarities between implicit ARK and DIRK stages in ARKStep, and solve-decoupled implicit stages in MRIStep, we use the ARKStep notation throughout the remainder of this